 Organizations such as the American Registry of Diagnostic Medical Sonographers (ARDMS) certify the competency of sonographers through registration.

-According to the ARDMS, Sonography is a dynamic profession that has grown significantly over the past 20 years.
+Sonography is a dynamic profession that has grown significantly over the past 20 years.
 With rapidly developing new technologies and increased use of diagnostic ultrasound procedures, growth is projected to continue in the future with employment opportunities for qualified sonographers in both urban and rural areas nationwide.

 According to the Bureau of Labor Statistics’ Occupational Outlook Website, almost two-thirds of all sonographers are employed by hospitals.
 The rest work in physicians’ offices, medical and diagnostic laboratories/imaging centers and out-patient care centers.

 Employment of diagnostic medical sonographers is expected to grow by 44 percent between 2010 and 2020, much faster than the average for all occupations.
 As ultrasound technology evolves, it will become a more common method used to assist in diagnosing medical conditions, favored over more invasive procedures.

 To be eligible for enrollment in the program, the student must meet the following criteria: